libertylocked/webscripthook/README.md

 # Other notes
 - Whether you start the game first or the server first does not matter
-- If you want to change port, make sure you modify "VStats-plugin.ini" for **both the plugin and the server**
+- If you want to change port, make sure you modify "VStats.ini" for **both the plugin and the server**
 - If things broke, check "GTAV/ScriptHookVDotNet-2016-01-19.log" (replace the date with your current date) for errors

 # Screenshots